caanaan/linuxdevconfig/vim/VimQuickReference.md

 * Ctrl + Shift + V - In insert mode, paste from the system clipboard into Vim

 ## Window Splitting:
-* Ctrl + Shift + up or down movement - Split Vim window horizontally
+* , + up or down movement - Split Vim window horizontally
-* Ctrl + Shift + left or right movement - Split Vim window vertically
+* , + left or right movement - Split Vim window vertically

 ## Window Movement:
 * Ctrl + up or down movement - Move up or down in vim windows